JakeJackson1999/project-5/README.md

 have a message pop up on the right panel saying that it was "Showing Stations".

 row 4:
 This row only consisted of the textarea that diplays all of the stations as described in my row 4 discription.
+I made this text area scrollable because depending on the hamming distance and the station being compared, there can me many stations with similar distances.

 row 5:
 This row consists of a label and a JComboBox, in this I added in a sub panel to help organize this contents for this row.
 The label describes what the item in the drop down menu is being used for, in this case it lets the user know that the item in the drop down menu is what is being compared against all of the other stations.
 By default the drop down menu has all of the default stations that were given inside of this.
-I did this by using a buffered reader to read in the given fileand set its contents to an ArrayList, this however was done in another class which I will talk about later.
+I did this by using a buffered reader to read in the given file and set its contents to an ArrayList, this however was done in another class which I will talk about later.
 Other stations can also be added to this drop down menu with the contents of row 8.

 row 6:
 for this row I did a similar thing as row 3 in that I created a subclass with a borderlayout so I could set the calculate hamming